referencebot/referencebot.github.io/README.md

 ## Usage

-Mention `@referencebot` in a pull request comment, and I’ll reply!
+Mention "@referencebot" and "build" in a pull request comment, and I’ll do the rest!